InvestmentSystems/recombinator/README.md

 R = 100000
 x_resampled = iid_bootstrap(x, replications=R)
 </pre>
-This produces a 100000 x 100 dimensional numpy array.
+This produces a 100000 x 100 dimensional NumPy array.
 Each row is a new sample.

 If we instead wanted to resample without replacement, we could draw shorter samples.
 This is known as as subsampling.
 See these lecture notes by Charles Geyer for statistical background: http://www.stat.umn.edu/geyer/5601/notes/sub.pdf.

-In recombinator subsampling is achieved by using the keyword arguments "sub_sample_length" and "replace".
+In recombinator, subsampling is achieved by using the keyword arguments "sub_sample_length" and "replace".
 To draw samples of size 50 without replacement we would write
 <pre>
 x_resampled = iid_bootstrap(x, replications=R, sub_sample_length=50, replace=False)
 </pre>

-Let us return to the original example of resampling at the full sample size with replacment.
+Let us return to the original example of resampling at the full sample size with replacement.
 We are interested in the sampling distribution of a statistic (in this example the 75th percentile of the distribution).
 Hence, we calculate the statistic on each of the new bootstrap samples:
 <pre>
 resampled_statistic = np.percentile(x_resampled, percentile, axis=1)
 </pre>

-We can use recombinator to estimate the bootstrap standard error and a 95% confidence interval of the statistic as follows.
+We can use Recombinator to estimate the bootstrap standard error and the 95% confidence interval of the statistic as follows.
 <pre>
 from recombinator.statistics import \